cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 just... shorter.

 However, before passing the `AsyncResult` to `future`, we want to configure the connection to enable the key generation.
 For this we use the `AsyncResult.map` method.
-This method creates another instance of `AsyncResult` based on the given one and apply a mapper function on the result.
-If the given one encapsulate a failure, the created one encapsulate the same failure.
+This method creates another instance of `AsyncResult` based on the given one and applies a mapper function on the result.
+If the given one encapsulates a failure, the created one encapsulates the same failure.
 If the input is a success, the mapper function is applied on the result.

 ## We need articles